bhisaac/5eFP/5eFP-SRD.md

 > A critical failure occurs in skill-based systems whenever all dice in a test roll the least favorable result.
 >
 > Some systems consider higher numbers as failures.
 A critical failure in such a system is the highest number on the die, and 95% or higher on a d100 is considered a critical failure.
->
-> Some TRPG systems consider higher numbers as failures.
-A critical failure in such a system is the highest number on the die or 95% or higher on a d100.

 ### Encounter